-There’s something we don’t really talk about but it can have a major effect on our training and our results and that thing is our menstrual cycle.
+There’s something we don’t often talk about but it can have a major effect on our training and our results and that thing is our menstrual cycle.

-Do you really know what happens during that ongoing 28 day cycle?
+Do you really know what happens during your 28 day cycle?
 Do you understand which hormones are spiking when and what that means for your body and your performance?

-I am about to break it down for you so that, being armed with better understanding, you have a better chance of hitting your goals, or you may at least stop you beating yourself up when you don’t (as long as you’ve done the work!)
+I am about to break it down for you so that, being armed with knowledge, you have a better chance of hitting your goals, or you might at least stop you beating yourself up when you don’t (as long as you’ve done the work!)